Frequently Asked (Advising) Questions

 |Psychiatrist||Study psychology, neurology, biologically-based disorders, and the use of psychiatric medicines.
 Psychiatrists prescribe medications.||First go to medical school for four years and then enter a three- or four-year residency in Psychiatry.|

-- If you are a transfer student, you should schedule a meeting with the an advisor to review your progress in meeting university and department requirements.
+- If you are a transfer student, you should schedule a meeting with a peer advisor to review your progress in meeting university and department requirements.
 Like other students, you should prepare for the meeting by:

-- Bringing a current copy of you Degree Progress Report (DPR), which can be found on your my.boisestate account.
+- Bringing a current copy of your Degree Progress Report (DPR), which can be found on your my.boisestate account.

 - Preparing a list of questions you would like answered.